Large-Scale Training Data Attribution for Music Generative Models via Unlearning: Introduction

 \section{Introduction}

-Generative AI has demonstrated impressive capabilities across different modalities, including text, images, audio, and video.
-However, these advancements have sparked growing concerns around copyright and ethics.
-In particular, generative models can unintentionally reproduce copyrighted material, posing risks of intellectual property violations, as reported by \citet{carlini2023extracting} and \citet{somepalli2023understanding}.
-These issues are especially pressing in the music domain, where proper attribution and credit to original artists and creators are critical, yet often neglected.
-To address this, training data attribution (TDA) has emerged as a promising direction to identify which training data points contribute to a model’s output, thereby enabling a fair crediting system.
+Generative AI has demonstrated impressive capabilities across modalities, including text, images, audio, and video, reshaping artistic creation, as shown by \cite{agarwal2024secure, jiang2024AI, zhang2023loop}.
+While democratizing creative work, these advancements have also raised concerns regarding authorship, copyright, attribution, and ethics.
+Notably, generative models can unintentionally reproduce copyrighted material, posing risks of intellectual property violations~\cite{carlini2023extracting, somepalli2023understanding}.
+As highlighted by \citet{deng2023computational}, these issues are especially pressing in music, where proper attribution and credit to original artists and creators are critical, yet often neglected.
+To address this, training data attribution (TDA) has emerged as a promising direction to identify which training data points contribute to a model's output, thereby enabling fair crediting.